cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ***Raytracer*** :
 `(1,0,0)`

-> **NOTE**: For the raytracer you might get an extremely low number for the Z component such as 5.960464E-08.
-This is normal, since none of the plane's vertices are exactly at whole numbers like in our example script.
-In fact, if you try to print any Vector3s like the ones returned from Mesh.vertices they will round their components before displaying them.
+> **NOTE**: For the raytracer you might get an extremely low number for the Z component such as 5.960464E-08 instead of 0.
+This is normal, since none of the plane's vertices are exactly at whole numbers like they were in our example script.
+In fact, if you try to print any Vector3s like the ones returned from Mesh.vertices, they will round their components before displaying them.
+The nodelist returned from the graph will also round the components for every node it contains when converted to a string.
 Keep this in mind when reviewing results in the future.

 If your output matches the above output for the code you've chosen, then you have successfully completed this tutorial.